-- After requesting your accommodations, inform your instructors that you have a disability and that you have requested accommodations for their class. - You should make an appointment during the instructor's office hours within the first two weeks of the semester to discuss the details of how the academic accommodations will be met and ask if they can foresee any difficulty implementing the accommodations.
-Good communication and advocacy on the student's part is the most important piece of the accommodation process. - If there is a problem, contact the disability services office immediately.
+- After requesting accommodations, students should inform their instructor(s) that they have requested accommodations for their class. - Students should make an appointment during the instructor's office hours within the first two weeks of the semester to discuss the details of how the academic accommodations will be met and ask if they can foresee any difficulty implementing the accommodations.
+Good communication and advocacy on the student's part is the most important piece of the accommodation process. - If there is a problem, contact the Center for Academic Success immediately.